UmamiAppearance/MutarJS/README.md

 // (changes on the clone will not effect the original) const clone = Mutar.clone(Uint32);

+// concatenation of arrays (let's join the original and the clone) const concat = Mutar.concat(Uint32, clone);

 // converting (e.g. BigInt64)
 const BigInt = convert(Uint32, "BigInt");